 First steps

-Once you have followed the steps in the Installation section to install the operator and its dependencies, you will now deploy an HDFS cluster and its dependencies.
+Once you have followed the steps in the Installation section to install the operator and its dependencies, now deploy an HDFS cluster and its dependencies.
 Afterward, you can verify that it works by creating, verifying and deleting a test file in HDFS.

 Setup